 Because its functional surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

 These filters stay fresher longer too, usually between three to six months.

 There are a couple of electronic filtering systems you can use in your home.

 An electrostatic filter uses magnetically charged components to capture.
-These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
-Plus, they’re also 30 times more effective than everyday filters.
+These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
+Plus, they’re also 30 times more effective than ordinary filters.

-An electronic air cleaner uses a high-voltage magnetic charge to catch particles.
+An electronic air cleaner uses a high-voltage magnetic charge to trap particles.

 Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And decrease ozone, a known lung irritant, produced elsewhere in your home.
+And reduce ozone, a known lung irritant, produced elsewhere in your home.